 There is a lot of information about whether gender and sexuality are genetic and a product of biology.
 Or if environmental and social factors come into play.
 Perhaps they are a combination of both things.
 Some studies discuss why trying to connect genetics to LGBTQ+ identity is problematic.
 It's up to each of us to do the work in deciding where we stand on the issue.

 Their coming out as an LGBTQ+ person is simply a matter of when they tell us and the rest of the world.
 Chances are, our children have lived with this knowledge for a very long time.
-This is what you could be picking up on if you suspect your child is an LGBTQ+ person before they come out to you.
+You could be picking up on this if you suspect your child is an LGBTQ+ person before they come out to you.

 Use your suspicion to help you react well when your child comes out to you.

 - Process your feelings about your child being an LGBTQ+ person.
 Take all the possibilities, and sit with your honest feelings.
 It might help to journal them or write them on paper to save or destroy later.
 Just purging them all, good or bad, helps you move forward.

 - Do some visual role-playing about your conversation with your child when they come out to you.
 It likely won't go exactly how you imagine it, but the idea is to practice how you will react before that day comes.
 If you feel brave enough, find someone you trust to practice it with you in real time.
 Try out different scenarios so you feel prepared for whatever might happen.
 The more times and different ways you practice, the more natural it will feel when it happens.

 - Get support if you need to.
 Confide in a trusted friend or two.
 Reach out to a professional.
 Join a support group for parents of LGBTQ people.
 There are some great ones on social media if you aren't near one.